Skip to main content

 The Industrial Price Index is a short-term indicator which measures monthly changes in the price of industrial products manufactured and sold in the domestic market in the first stage of commercialisation, that is, the ex factory sale prices, excluding transport and commercialisation expenses, and invoiced VAT.
 This index covers all industrial sectors, except construction.

-The Industrial Price Index is calculated for the large industrial sectors, according to the economic destination of goods (defined by EC Regulation No. 656/2007 of the Commission of the European Communities, amending EC Regulation No. 586/2001, in reference to the definition of large industrial sectors).
-Idescat includes a disaggregation by equipment and intermediate goods for Catalonia.
+The Industrial Price Index is calculated for the large industrial sectors, according to the economic destination of goods (defined in Annex II of Commission Implementing Regulation (EU) 2020/1197 of 30 July 2020 laying down technical specifications and arrangements pursuant to Regulation (EU) 2019/2152 of the European Parliament and of the Council on European business statistics).
+Idescat includes a disaggregation by capital and intermediate goods for Catalonia.

 Idescat also calculates the Industrial Price Index of industrial products, which includes all the large industrial sectors, except for energy.